yuanyuan2100/zongse-actix/README.md

    Almost all of those Rust blog projects I referred to do not have a comment function.
 Since this blog was designed as a playground for me and my friends, I've added the comment feature for them.

-* Email Alert
+* Email Notification

-   I will get an email alert when someone comments on my post so I don't need to check them manually every day.
+   I will get an email when someone comments on my post so I don't need to check them manually every day.
 Especially when someone commented on a very old post.